 Carefully sourced, meticulously prepared fish and seafood take center stage at this well-pedigreed restaurant.
-Large picture windows in the dining room offer expansive views of Central Park South, and silver-dipped shells on pedestals decorate the dining room.
-No expense is spared in importing the very best of the ocean's bounty, beginning with raw crudo dishes—think scallops with orange, wild fennel, and arugula—that is becoming the restaurant's signature.
-You'd be remiss, though, if you skipped the pastas that made chef Michael White famous.
-They're served here in lusty iterations like rich fusilli with octopus and bone marrow and spaghetti with sea urchin.
+Large picture windows in the dining room look out to expansive views of Central Park South, and silver-dipped shells on pedestals decorate the dining room.
+No expense is spared in importing the very best of the ocean's bounty, beginning with crudo dishes—think scallops with orange, wild fennel, and arugula—that are becoming the restaurant's signature.
+You'd be remiss, though, if you skipped the pastas that made Chef Michael White famous.
+They're served here in lusty iterations like rich fusilli with octopus and bone marrow, and spaghetti with sea urchin.
 Whole fish like roasted turbot and salt-baked snapper are equally showstopping.
 Service is flawless.